Barbara O. Jones

 Barbara Olivia Jones (December 1941 – April 16, 2024), also known as Barbarao, Barbara-O, and Barbara O., was an American actress from Ohio best known for her work in the films of the L.A.
 Rebellion movement of 1970s black filmmakers, starring in films by Haile Gerima and Julie Dash.
 She also appeared on television alongside Muhammad Ali in Freedom Road and had smaller roles in other films including Demon Seed and on television.

 Early life

 Barbara Olivia Minor was born in Dayton, Ohio, in December 1941.
 She attended Roosevelt High School.
+Her mother, Alberta, was a business teacher at Roosevelt High School.
+Prior to becoming an actress, Barbara was also a radio personality who went by the name Bobbie Montgomery on Dayton's radio station WDAO in the late 1960s before going to California.

 L.A.
 Rebellion

 Jones appeared in a number of films by the new generation of young black filmmakers studying at UCLA in California.
 For Haile Gerima she starred in his student short Child of Resistance (1973), playing an imprisoned activist, and his feature debut Bush Mama (1979), both made at UCLA.
 In Bush Mama she plays the wife of an imprisoned Vietnam veteran who becomes radicalized by poverty and oppression.

 After an appearance in Julie Dash's student short Diary of an African Nun (1977) she starred in Dash's first feature Daughters of the Dust (1991), where she plays Yellow Mary, an economically independent woman who returns to her home in South Carolina's Gullah community around 1900, accompanied by her female lover.